 A camping drip coffee maker unit tends to be larger than others on our list so is best suited to those with a larger motorhome.

 They also typically come with a glass carafe, so need to be stored safely when traveling.
+Or look for one with a thermal carafe.
 Despite the cons, they are great for larger groups and people who enjoy larger quantities of coffee and we review a number of options here.

 2. Single Coffee Maker